skalyaanamoorthy/PSLMs/README.md

 The sections after general setup are for reproducing the experiments starting from raw data.

 ### Docker Setup
 ℹ️ **This section is the easiest option for running inference and completely reproducing the analyses.
-Creating the image may take upwards of an hour.**
+Creating the image may take upwards of one hour.**

 ⚠️⏬ **If you are only interested in demoing notebooks, skip to the General Setup section.**